BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics

+There are two qualitatively different execution modes: 1) where \sn rewrites the query using a specialized NN and 2) where \sn samples using specialized NNs as control variates (\S\ref{sec:opt_agg}).
+We analyzed these cases separately.

-\minihead{Query rewriting via specialized NNs} We evaluate the runtime and accuracy of specialized networks when the query can be entirely rewritten by running the specialized NN instead.
-We ran each query with a target error rate of 0.1 and a confidence interval of 95\%.
+\minihead{Query rewriting via specialized NNs} We evaluated the runtime and accuracy of specialized NNs when the query can be rewritten by using a specialized NN.
+We ran each query with a target error rate of 0.1 and a confidence level of 95\%.
 We show the average of three runs.
-The results are shown in Figures~\ref{fig:agg-bypass}.
-The specialized NNs were unable to achieve this accuracy target for \texttt{archie}, so we exclude it.
+Query rewriting was unable to achieve this accuracy for \texttt{archie}, so we excluded it.
 However, we show below that specialized NNs can be used as a control variate even in this case.

-As shown, the \sn can achieve up to 8500$\times$ speedup if the model is cached and a 3200$\times$ speedup when including the training time and the time to compute thresholds.
-In contrast, \cite{kang2017noscope} does not include this time in their evaluation.
-The \noscope oracle baseline does not perform well when the video has many objects of interest (e.g., \texttt{rialto}).
+As shown in Figure~\ref{fig:agg-bypass}, \sn can outperform naive AQP by up to 14$\times$ even when including the training time and time to compute thresholds, which the binary oracle does not include.
+The binary oracle baseline does not perform well when the video has many objects of interest (e.g., \texttt{rialto}).